 They're also enjoyed in Quebec and parts of Canada where the fruit is known as camerise.
 Besides typical fruit products like preserves they're also used to make liquor and wines.

-Many people I know who have food forests or simply want an early-season edible berry in the yard have honeyberries now.
-After considering some of the attributes of the plant, it's easy to see why:
+Many people I know who have food forests or simply want an early-season edible berry in the yard grow the plants now.
+After considering some of the attributes, it's easy to see why:

 - Ripening in June, honeyberries are the first fruit available in Minnesota, even before serviceberries at my house.